vforgione/django-types/README.md

 from someapp.models import Team if TYPE_CHECKING:
     # In this example Role cannot be imported due to circular import issues,
-    # but doing so inside TYPE_CHECKING will make sure that the typing bellow
+    # but doing so inside TYPE_CHECKING will make sure that the typing below
     # knows what "Role" means
     from anotherapp.models import Role